supermamon/AwesomeSlider/README.md

 AwesomeSlider
 =============

-A Jailbreak tweak to change the "slide to unlock" label
+A Jailbreak tweak to customize slide to unlock.